 Christmas can be so stressful for everyone, but when you have a tight budget it can be worse.
-This is the prefect time to start making meaningful Christmas traditions that work on a tight budget instead of giving expensive gifts through the month or doing expensive things.
+This is the perfect time to start making meaningful Christmas traditions that work on a tight budget instead of giving expensive gifts through the month or doing expensive things.
 I prefer to give my kids memories that they can hold on to forever rather than something that is going to get tossed out after the holidays are over.

 10+ Christmas Traditions for A Tight Budget